Dymirt/password_generator/README.md

 The program will prompt the user to input a single word or sentence and base on that input will generate a strong password with a bunch of numbers, special symbols, upper and lower case symbols.

 **In this article, you can find information on how to understand password that being created.**

+***When User's input is longer than 11 characters these changes make password shorter, and still easy to remember.***
+- "and" changed in to "&"
+- "for" changed in to "4"
+- "one" changed in to "1"
+- "two" changet in to "2"

+***Apply to short words or sentences under 8 characters.***
 - "a" and "A" canged in to "@"
 - "e" and "E" canged in to "3"
 - "h" and "H" canged in to "#"